ansys/pyensight/doc/source/calc_functions.rst

 or element) of a scalar or vector variable over the interval from timestep1 to timestep2.
 Therefore, the resultant scalar or vector is independent of time.
 If the input variable is a vector, the maximum or minimum is the maximum or minimum of each component of the vector.
-Because any derived parts may vary in size over time, this function is only allowed on model parts.
+Because any derived parts can vary in size over time, this function is only allowed on model parts.
 Model parts with changing connectivity are also not allowed.